 2. Badly expressed messages: Lack of clarity and precision in a message makes it badly expressed.
-Poorly choosen and empty words and phrases, careless omission, lack of coherence, bad organization of ideas, awkward sentence structure, inadequate vocabulary, platitudes, numbering repetition, failure to clarify implications are some common faults found in this case.
+Poorly chosen and empty words and phrases, careless omission, lack of coherence, bad organization of ideas, awkward sentence structure, inadequate vocabulary, platitudes, numbering repetition, failure to clarify implications are some common faults found in this case.

 3. Faulty Translation: A manager receives much information from his superiors and subordinates and he translates it for all the employees according to their level of understanding.
-Hence, the information has to be moulded according to the understanding or environment of the receiver.
-If there is a little carelessness in this process, the faulty translation can be a barrier in the communication.
+Hence, the information has to be molded according to the understanding or environment of the receiver.
+If there is a little carelessness in this process, the faulty translation can be a barrier in communication.

 5.Technical Jargon: Generally, it has been seen that the people working in an enterprise are connected with some special technical group who have their separate technical language.

-Emotional or psychological barriers
+Emotional or Psychological Barriers

-The importance of communication depends on the mental condition of both the parties.
+The importance of communication depends on the mental condition of both parties.
 A mentally disturbed party can be a hindrance in communication.
 Following are the emotional barriers in the way of communication.

-1. Premature Evaluation: Sometimes the receiver of information tries to dig out meaning without much thinking at the time of receiving or even before receiving information, which can be wrong.
+1. Premature Evaluation: Sometimes the receiver of information tries to dig out the meaning without much thinking at the time of receiving or even before receiving information, which can be wrong.
 This type of evaluation is a hindrance in the exchange of information and the enthusiasm of the sender gets dampened.

 2. In attentions: The pre-occupied mind of a receiver and the resultant non-listening is one of the major chronic psychological barriers.
-It is a common phenomenon that people simply fall to react to bulletins, notices, minutes, and reports.
+It is a common phenomenon that people simply fail to react to bulletins, notices, minutes, and reports.

 3. Loss by Transmission and Poor Retention:

 When a message is received by a person after it has passed through many people, generally it loses some of its truth.
 This is called loss by transmission.
-This happens normally in case of oral communication.
+This happens normally in the case of oral communication.
 Poor retention of information means that with every next transfer of information the actual form or truth of the information changes.

 1. Organisational Policies: Organisational policies determine the relationship among all the persons working in the enterprise.
-For example, it can be the policy of the organisation that communication will be in the written form.
+For example, it can be the policy of the organization that communication will be in the written form.
 In such a situation anything that could be conveyed in a few words shall have to be communicated in the written form.
 Consequently, work gets delayed.

-2. Rules and Regulations: Organisational rules become barriers in communication by determining the subject-matter, medium, etc. of communication.
+2. Rules and Regulations: Organisational rules become barriers in communication by determining the subject matter, medium, etc. of communication.
 Troubled by the definite rules, the senders do not send some of the messages.

 For example, when a lower-level employee has to send his message to a superior at the top level there is a lurking fear in his mind that the communication may be faulty, and because of this fear, he cannot convey himself clearly and in time.
-It delays the decision making.
+It delays the decision-making.

 Barriers Related to Superiors